All about Composable CDP

 Your Composable CDP in minutes

-Book a demo with us to see how your organization can implement its own Composable CDP in minutes
+Book a demo with us to see how your organisation can implement its own Composable CDP in minutes

 Configure your workspace: Connect to your source (i.e. your data warehouse) and your destinations where you want to activate data.